Formula Boats Head System – What you Need to Know

 by Scott Smith, Marketing Manager

+If you’ve ever had a boat full of children and a full holding tank, you will undoubtedly understand the importance of proper head maintenance on your boat!
+Read on for boat head maintenance tips.
 The topic of this Action’s Boat Care column is everything you’ve ever wanted to know about your Formula’s head system.
 Although this is an issue that isn’t exactly a subject of general conversation, it is important in that it will affect the enjoyment of your boat, whether you own a 252 Bowrider or a 41 PC.
-If you’ve ever had a boat full of children and a full holding tank, I think that you can understand what I mean!

 The beauty of your boat’s head system is that it will provide you with years of dependable service if you follow two basic rules: